LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 ### Section 2.5: Explore the correlation between fragmentation entropy of cfDNA and gene expression
-In this section, users can infer genes' expression levels using features in `/ouput_directory/Features/PFE.csv`.
+In this section, users can explore the correlation between fragmentation entropy of cfDNA and gene expression using features in `/ouput_directory/Features/PFE.csv`.

 First, load the genes.
 Then load data from output directory and transform it.
 ```R